PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Multi-Line-Continuance-For-Commands.md

 ```

-In each of these examples, the parser starts parsing the command as a multi-line command when it encounters the `@` token at the end of the line, and in this mode command parsing stops once one of the following is found:
+In each of these examples, the parser starts parsing the command as a multi-line command when it encounters the `@` token as the last token on the line, and in this mode command parsing stops once one of the following is found:

 * end of file
-* blank line
+* two newlines (as opposed to the normal one)
-* command-terminating token
+* command-terminating token (i.e. all other ways of ending commands work the same as usual, and this does not affect other elements of the PowerShell syntax)

 The pros/cons to this new syntax are as follows: